 If you or a loved one is facing drug charges in Virginia, look no further than Protogyrou Law to defend you inside and outside the courtroom.
-Our legal team has over a century of combined legal experience – which includes spending years on the outside side of the courtroom as former prosecutors – and has handled thousands of cases in state and federal courts, including appellate court and the U.S. Supreme Court.
+Our Norfolk drug crime attorneys have over a century of combined legal experience – which includes spending years on the outside side of the courtroom as former prosecutors – and has handled thousands of cases in state and federal courts, including appellate court and the U.S. Supreme Court.
 No matter what type of drug charges are filed against you, you can count on our Norfolk drug crime defense lawyers to fight for you from start to finish.

-Our firm handles the following types of drug crimes in Virginia:
+Our Norfolk drug crime attorneys handle the following types of drug crimes: